LGBTQ History Month

-In the United States, Canada, and Australia, it is celebrated in October to coincide with National Coming Out Day on 11 October and to commemorate the first and second marches on Washington in 1979 and 1987 for LGBT rights.
+In the United States, Canada, Armenia, Romania, the Netherlands, Southeast Asia, and Australia, it is celebrated in October to coincide with National Coming Out Day on 11 October and to commemorate the first and second Marches on Washington in 1979 and 1987 for LGBTQ rights.
 In the United Kingdom it is observed during February; in the UK this coincides with a major celebration of the 2003 abolition of Section 28.
 In Berlin, the capital of Germany, it is known as Queer History Month and is celebrated in May.